npmcomponent/philbooth-spooks.js/README.md

 based on the properties of the `options` argument.

-`options.name` must be a string identifying the function, to be used when fetching the count, arguments or contexts of calls to the returned spy function.
+`options.name` must be a string identifying the function, to be used when fetching the count of, arguments to or context for calls to the returned spy function.
 You probably want this to match the actual name of the function, although it doesn't have to
 (for example,
-you may need to avoid name clashes with other properties on the log object).
+you may need to avoid name clashes with other properties on the `log` object).

-`options.log` must be a non-null object that will be used to store the count of calls made to the spy, any arguments passed to it and the `this` context for each call, on the `counts[name]`,
+`options.log` must be a non-null object that will be used to store the count of calls made to the spy, any arguments passed to it and the `this` context for each call.
+These are stored on the
+`counts[name]`,
 `args[name]`
 and `these[name]`
-properties respectively.
+properties of `log` respectively.

-`options.chain` is an optional boolean that can be used to indicate that the returned spy function should support chaining (i.e. return it's own `this` when invoked).
+`options.chain` is an optional boolean which can be used to indicate that the returned spy function should support chaining (i.e. return it's own `this` when invoked).

-`options.result` is an optional result that will be returned by the returned spy function (ignored if `chain` is `true`).
+`options.result` is an optional result that will be returned by the spy function if specified (it is ignored if `chain` is `true`).

 e.g. to mock the `setTimeout` function: